bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/i/IsArcSuppressed_2bj3cZYAD7qvpndHNlg9vP/Documentation.md

-Indicates whether the section insulator has the ability to suppress the arc.
+Indicates whether the element has the ability to suppress an arc.